7 Questions to Turn Your Clients Into Your Best Storytellers (Through Testimonials)

 Go from: “I’m doing meaningful work, but I don’t know how to show it.”

-to: “My testimonials finally reflect the real impact of what I do and attract the right people because of it.”
+To: “My testimonials finally reflect the real impact of what I do and attract the right people because of it.”